kagaya85/kagaya85/README.md

 #### About me:

 - 🏷️ Gopher / Cloud Native / ACG
-- 🔭 Currently working on AIOps / RCL / Tracing Analysis
+- 🔭 Currently working on AIOps / AD&RCL / Tracing Analysis
 - 🏫 TJU / FDU 👉 Now
 - 📺 See more about my interests in [Bangumi](https://bangumi.tv/user/kagaya85) page
 - 🏃‍♂️ Keep going and don't stop;